Tour LROC's Lunar Exploration Museum

 Visiting the Lunar Exploration Museum

-The LROC Science Operations Center Visitor Gallery is located on Arizona State University Tempe Campus in the Interdisciplinary A-Wing.
-Unguided interpretative exhibits are open to the general public 9:30 am—4:30 pm Monday—Friday (excluding holidays).
+The LROC Science Operations Center Visitor Gallery is located on Arizona State University Tempe Campus in the Interdisciplinary A Building.
+Unguided interpretative exhibits are open to the general public 9:30 a.m.—4:30 p.m., Monday—Friday (excluding holidays).
 Interested educators, school, and community groups must arrange guided tours at least three business days prior to the requested tour date.
 Under special circumstances, we may be able to accommodate a rush tour request.
 Please notate the need for a rush request under the Additional comments section in the form below.

 - Learn about America's incredible space program

 - See dedicated scientists charting the amazing lunar frontier

 - Explore the Moon through imagery, history, videos, and an interactive kiosk

 - See a real Moon rock!

 See the Moon Rock

 15555 is a piece of basalt, a kind of volcanic rock, which erupted and crystallized almost 3.3 billion years ago.
 The sample on display in the LROC Visitor Gallery at ASU is a small piece of the much larger rock, which is the largest and most intensively studied of the basalt samples collected at the Apollo 15 landing site.